Bull shark: Exceptional specimens

 In early June 2012, off the coast of the Florida Keys near the western part of the Atlantic Ocean, a female believed to measure at least 8 ft and 800–850 lbs was caught by members of the R.J.
 Dunlap Marine Conservation Program.
 In the Arabian Sea, off the coast of Fujairah in the United Arab Emirates, a pregnant shark weighing 347.8 kg and measuring 3 m long was caught in February 2019, followed by another specimen weighing about 350 kg and measuring about the same in length, in January 2020.
+Unconfirmed reports suggest that the very largest, exceptional specimens can possibly weigh up to 900 kg.

 Distribution and habitat

 The bull shark is commonly found worldwide in coastal areas of warm oceans, in rivers and lakes, and occasionally salt and freshwater streams if they are deep enough.
 It is found to a depth of 150 m, but does not usually swim deeper than 30 m.
 In the Atlantic, it is found from Massachusetts to southern Brazil, and from Morocco to Angola.

 Populations of bull sharks are also found in several major rivers, with more than 500 bull sharks thought to be living in the Brisbane River.
 One was reportedly seen swimming the flooded streets of Brisbane, Queensland, Australia, during the 2010–11 Queensland floods.
 Several were sighted in one of the main streets of Goodna, Queensland, shortly after the peak of the January 2011, floods.
 A large bull shark was caught in the canals of Scarborough, just north of Brisbane within Moreton Bay.
 Still greater numbers are in the canals of the Gold Coast, Queensland.
+In the warmer months of the year, bull sharks frequent Sydney Harbour.
 In the Pacific Ocean, it can be found from Baja California to Ecuador.